- Argument from Ignorance

 - Argument from Personal Incredulity

-- The claim that a statement is true because it has not been proven false, or that a statement is false because it has not been proven to be true.
+- The claim that a statement is true because one cannot imagine (what one believes to be) the necessary precondition of it being false to be in effect.
+That can fail in one of two ways; the preconditions may not be necessary, and the conditions may be in effect even if the claimer can't imagine how it could possibly be so.
+Often it takes the form of a claim that something has been proved to be false/true because it has not been proved to be true/false.
 Famously refuted by Carl Sagan with the statement, "Absence of evidence is not evidence of absence."
 Based on shifting the burden of proof onto whichever side of the argument you want to lose.
 If something can not be proven either way, just act like the opinion opposite of yours is inherently sillier, and you can assert that your position must be assumed correct until someone from the other side can prove you wrong.
 Usually involves an appeal to one's own authority and/or Burden of Proof Fallacy, and is essentially a claim of personal omniscience; if the arguer cannot imagine a way for something to have happened, it is clearly impossible.

 - The popular argument "you cannot prove X does not exist, so it does" (or vice-versa) is the typical case.
 X can be God, aliens, a huge government conspiracy, unicorns, whatever.
 It's more common with arguments that are harder to prove, one way or the other.